merenlab/public-marine-omics-metadata/scripts/README.md

 - merge the dataframes based on the `bottle_id_pub` with the suffix `_dog` for all new metadata keys

 > [!NOTE]
-For some bottles, there is no information
+For some bottles, there is no information.
+Those samples will have to be removed.

 Anyhow, we will add some more information from the text of the publication https://doi.org/10.1038/sdata.2018.176